 It’s no wonder why hard water is one of the most common household problems in America, affecting 85% of homeowners across the country.

 The first step to combating hard water problems is to test your water for hardness and measure its hardness level.
 You can achieve this by implementing a hard water test so you can determine if your water is hard, how hard it is, and the best treatment method to use.
 The most accurate hard water test is done through an independent laboratory, using a water sample you provide.
-However, a comprehensive water test can be pricey and can take a while for the results.
+However, a comprehensive water test kit can be pricey and can take a while for the results.

-For faster and cheaper – if less accurate – results, try one of the methods below to get a good estimate of your water’s hardness level.
+For faster and cheaper – less accurate – results, try one of the methods below to get a good estimate of your water’s hardness level.

 1. Quick Soapsuds Water Bottle Test